 Colonel Badass: The Colonels, obviously.
-They pack assault rifles of machine guns, have a ton of health and wear body armor, so the only way to kill them is headshots or explosives.
+They pack assault rifles or machine guns, have a ton of health and wear body armor, so the only ways to kill them are with headshots or explosives.

 Color-Coded Armies: In the first game, La Résistance is Green, the allied drug cartel is Yellow, and the enemy drug cartel use violet.
 In the second game, the Reapers are red, the Ular Boys are yellow, and the Roaches are blue.

 Justified as it's their gang colors.
 A more straight example would be the red government buildings with a white star logo on them, which only really serves as a giant "please destroy me" sign.
 You'd think they'd stop painting them like that after a while...

 Coolest Club Ever: The Mile High Club, which is a giant airship decked out with bar lounges, stripper stages and loud blaring music.
 You'd obviously have to be pretty rich to just spend one night at it, but Rico can drop in and crash the party at any time by parachuting out of an airplane or helicopter.

 Critical Existence Failure: Applies to settlements in Just Cause 2: You can blow up 97% of a base, and as long as that little generator you missed is still intact the base will be still inhabited by the army - but when you come back and destroy it, the base will become abandoned.